By his wounds we are healed. –Isaiah 53:5

 Our paradoxical humanity

-At the root of humankind’s wrong-doing is idolatry.
+At the root of humanity’s wrongdoing is idolatry.
 Idols aren’t just stone images.
 Idolatry is the allegiance as the most important thing in life to self-interest, wealth, power, status, security, pleasure, nation, party, ideology, “tribe.”
 Idols are also distorted views of God that are cruel and life-destroying.
 When we give our highest allegiance to any of these falsehoods, we become its prisoner.
 We become enslaved by what we worship.Inhuman actions (“sins”) follow.
 We are unable to fully live out our purpose as human beings reflecting God’s self-giving love.

 But why Jesus’ death?